mcc-us/ea/_questions/q10-qual-4-dependency2.md

 In most cases, a child of divorced or separated parents is the qualifying child of the custodial parent.
 However, the child may be treated as the qualifying child of the noncustodial parent if:

-A. The custodial parent provides the noncustodial parent with Form 8332 to release the exemption for the child.correct
+A. The custodial parent provides the noncustodial parent with Form 8332 to release the exemption for the child.
 B. If the noncustodial parent has a court order allowing him or her to claim the child.
 C. If the custodial parent gives verbal consent to the noncustodial parent to claim the child.
 D. None of the answers is correct.